OpenMDAO-Plugins/excel_wrapper/docs/usage.rst

     del(ew)
     os._exit(1)

-Place the excel file and the xml in the same directory as the above python code or specify the full parhs of the files.
+Place the Excel file and the XML in the same directory as the above Python code or specify the full paths of the files.